 General Statement: Marketing includes all activities concerned with ascertaining and satisfying the needs and desires of individual and organizational buyers/consumers.
-It is consequently a function of prime importance in all forms of organizations.
-The marketing program is designed to facilitate both entry into marketing and long-term professional advancement.
-Emphasis is
+It is consequently a function of prime importance in all forms of organizations, The marketing program is designed to facilitate both entry into marketing and long-term professional advancement.
+Course emphasis is placed on marketing management.